Access 5,000+ Shared Branches Nationwide

 - Download the free CO-OP locator app for iPhone® or Android™

-What is changing about the shared branch process if I'm visiting a branch outside of my home state?
+What is required if I'm visiting a branch out-of-state?

-On May 1, there will be a new verification process called IDCheck at Shared Branch locations for individuals who are visiting a branch outside of their home state.
+There is a new verification process called IDCheck at Shared Branch locations for individuals who are visiting an out-of-state branch.
 This process uses a secure QR code for member authentication to provide enhanced protection and a faster experience when conducting in-branch transactions.

-How does the new process work for visiting a branch outside of my home state?
+How does the new process work for visiting a branch out-of-state?

 - Scan the QR Code: On arrival at a Shared Branch, scan the displayed QR code with your smartphone or smart device or visit verify.coop.org.